Newton Knight: American Civil War

 During this same period, Knight led a raid into Paulding, where he and his men captured five wagonloads of corn, which they distributed among the local population.
 The company harassed Confederate officials, with numerous tax collectors, conscript officers, and other officials being reported killed in early 1864.
 In March 1864, the Jones County court clerk notified the governor that guerillas had made tax collections in the county all but impossible.
 In 2016, a letter dated February 13, 1864, from a Union scout addressed to Maj.
 Gen. John M. Palmer of the Union Army was discovered by a historian working in the National Archives.
-It estimates the Knight Company's numbers to be as high as 600 and confirms their intention to join up with the Union Army.
+It estimates the Knight Company's numbers to have been as high as 600 and confirms their intention to join up with the Union Army.
 The exact number is still a matter of debate, in light of an interview Knight gave after the war stating, "There was about 125 of us, never any more."

 By the spring of 1864, the Confederate government in the county had been effectively overthrown.
-Lieutenant General Leonidas Polk wrote Jefferson Davis on March 21, 1864, describing the conditions in Jones County.
+Lieutenant General Leonidas Polk wrote to Jefferson Davis on March 21, 1864, describing the conditions in Jones County.
 Polk stated that the band of deserters were "in open rebellion, defiant at the outset, proclaiming themselves 'Southern Yankees,' and resolved to resist by force of arms all efforts to capture them."
-On March 29, 1864, Confederate Captain Wirt Thomson wrote James Seddon, Confederate Secretary of War, claiming the Knight Company had captured Ellisville and raised the U.S. flag over the courthouse in Jones County.
+On March 29, 1864, Confederate Captain Wirt Thomson wrote to James Seddon, Confederate Secretary of War, claiming the Knight Company had captured Ellisville and raised the U.S. flag over the courthouse in Jones County.
 He further reported, "The country is entirely at their mercy."
 General William Tecumseh Sherman received a letter from a local group declaring its independence from the Confederacy.
 In July 1864, the Natchez Courier reported that Jones County had seceded from the Confederacy.

 General Polk initially responded to the actions of the Knight Company by sending a contingent under Colonel Henry Maury into the area in February 1864.
-Maury reported he had cleared the area, but noted the deserters had threatened to obtain "Yankee aid" and return.
-Shortly afterward, Polk dispatched a veteran contingent of soldiers led by Colonel Robert Lowry, a future governor who would later describe Knight as an "ignorant and uneducated man."
+Maury reported he had cleared the area but noted the deserters had threatened to obtain "Yankee aid" and return.
+Shortly afterward, Polk dispatched a veteran contingent of soldiers from the 6th Mississippi Infantry Regiment led by Colonel Robert Lowry, a future governor who would later describe Knight as an "ignorant and uneducated man."
 Using bloodhounds to track down guerillas in the swamps, Lowry rounded up and executed ten members of the Knight Company, including Newton's cousins, Benjamin Franklin Knight and Sil Coleman.
 Newton Knight, however, evaded capture.
 He later stated his company had unsuccessfully attempted to break through Confederate lines to join the Union Army.